Mayor Blackwell

 • Cuyahoga County’s Citizens’ Advisory Council on Equity

-• Northeast Ohio Areawide Coordinating Agency (NOACA).
-Assistant Secretary
+• Assistant Secretary, Northeast Ohio Areawide Coordinating Agency

 • The Suburban Water Council of Governments